buzzware/pelican_dev/README.md

 * parameters and options per segment
 * two-way serialization between the page stack and the route (like Rails and Ember.js)
 * defined segments, dynamically constructed route (of segments)
+* no heirarchy in the definition of segments means segments/pages can be dynamically constructed in any order within a route/stack
 * redirects
 * ability to goto any route, and intelligently create or destroy pages as required
 * a stack of pages, not a history of routes.
 Back = pop(), or you can goto any route you've stored.